Here's the scoop on getting trees and shrubs off to a healthy start in your landscape.

 5. Cut away any broken or dead stems.
 Unless the shipping and planting instructions specifically tell you to cut away a portion of healthy top growth, don't prune anything more.

 6. Set the plant crown -- where the roots join the stem -- over the soil cone and drape the roots evenly over its sides.
 Make sure the soil mark on the stem or trunk is at or above ground level.

 7. Fill the hole with the soil removed from digging.
 Pour water into the half-filled hole to help reduce air bubbles, settle the roots in position, and indicate if you need to adjust the depth.

-9. Water again to settle the soil, but don't fertilize.
+9. Water again to settle the soil.
 Mulch with a 2- to 3-inch layer of chopped leaves or aged wood chips over the root zone.
 This will discourage weeds and keep the soil moist.
+Don't fertilize now.